-When I was free to go to other sessions, so I perused the programme and went to a session that I thought looked interesting.
-Always keen to get a ring-side seat I went for the front row, and the session turned out not to be what was advertised – either because I had in fact gone in the wrong room (a distinct possibility) or the speaker decided just to talk about something else (another distinct possibility).
+When I was free to go to other sessions, I scanned the programme and went to a session that I thought looked interesting.
+Always keen to get a ring-side seat, I went for the front row, and the session turned out not to be what was advertised – either because I had in fact gone in the wrong room (a distinct possibility) or the speaker decided just to talk about something else (another distinct possibility).
 Being too polite to walk out, I stayed put and sat through 40 minutes of a technical presentation that I just did not understand.
-It was not all forlorn, however, in that I came out with a couple of free A5 faux Moleskine notebooks (you know the type I mean) and a few free branded pens (can never have enough of these).
+It was not all lost, however, in that I came out with a couple of free A5 faux Moleskine notebooks (you know the type) and a few free branded pens (can never have enough of these).

-So, what is the F-F-F business case?
-The three F’s are: Fear, Fact and Faith.
+So – what is the F-F-F business case?
+The three Fs are Fear, Fact and Faith.
 I have been trying to locate the source of this approach to cite, yet I cannot for the life of me find it.
-If anyone does know the original source, please drop me a line, as I would like to read it.
+If anyone does know the original source, please drop me a line as I would like to read it.
 You can email me at firstname.lastname@example.org.

 Fear – of not doing something.
 For example, not upgrading the technology, or not entering into a new market when the competition is.
 Fear can be linked in with Fact – the cost of inaction.

 Fact – using data to inform decisions.
 For example, quantifying the ROI to show the business case is robust.

 Faith – making decisions based on non-quantifiable benefits.
 For example, knowing something is right, hunches, faith – though you may not have all the data to back it up.